RocketCommunicationsInc/astro-www/src/pages/patterns/scrolling-behavior.md

     name: Scrolling Behavior
 ---

 In Astro UXDS applications, scrolling is an acceptable and expected interaction pattern when used purposefully and in alignment with user-centered design.
 Interfaces should prioritize surfacing key actions and high value information without requiring scroll, particularly on primary screens.
-However, longer or scrollable layouts are entirely appropriate when the volume or complexity of the content justifies it- specifically when best practices are followed for accessibility, usability, and clarity.
+However, longer or scrollable layouts are entirely appropriate when the volume or complexity of the content justifies it — specifically when best practices are followed for accessibility, usability, and clarity.

 These practices include: